Anu78/sudoku/README.md

 That's it!
 You are ready to use the app.
 Enjoy! 😊

 ### Todo
-- [] Dark mode css + row/col/grid highlight and auto switching
+- [x] Dark mode css + row/col/grid highlight and auto switching
+- [x] Custom toast notifications
 - [] Error handling/return in solve function
-- [] Custom toast notifications
 - [] Finish options form / extra customization
 - [] Add timer and user solving
+- [] Generate puzzles for user to solve
+- [] Zen mode

 ### Contributing
 We welcome contributions from anyone who wants to improve this app.
 Here are some guidelines on how to contribute: